 - The accident led to your physical and/or mental harm.

 This forms the basis of negligence in a personal injury case.
+The below section will explain what this means in more detail about amputation claims.
 Our advisors can explain this further and answer any other questions about amputation compensation claims, so please do not hesitate to call.

 Types Of Amputation Compensation Claims

 Injuries with enough severity to bring about amputation could occur in numerous places.
-In the following subsections, we will look at accidents on the road, at work and in public places that could form the bases of amputation compensation claims.
+In the following subsections, we will look at accidents on the road, at work, in public places and through medical negligence that could form the basis of amputation claims.

 Road Traffic Accident Amputation Claims